redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ![image](https://user-images.githubusercontent.com/300/95786006-aac5a880-0c8b-11eb-86d5-105a3b929347.png)

+> If you haven't used TailwindCSS before just know that the `m` in the className is short for "margin" and the `4` refers to four "units" of margin.
+By default one unit is 0.25rem.
+So "m-4" is equivalent to `margin: 1rem`.

 Our amazing blog posts will obviously garner a huge and passionate fanbase and we will very rarely have only a single comment.
 Let's work on displaying a list of comments.

 ## Multiple Comments